mingzhangyang/data2table/README.md

 ### Get

+1. using npm ?
+Try the command below.

-> npm install my-data2table       (not working yet)
+`npm install my-data2table`       (not working yet)

+2. Or your can download the source files manually

-> Download the files directly into your project directory
+`Download the files directly into your project directory`

-> CDN?
+3. or try CDN

+`not working yet`

 ### Usage